go-gatekeeper/homepage/content/configuration/_index.md

 `tls-ca-certificate` is the path to a PEM encoded certificate file.
 This allows gatekeeper to sign a TLS certificate for itself, using this `tls-ca-certificate` and `tls-ca-key`.

+Specify this to enforce mutual TLS: all clients connecting to gatekeeper must present a certificate that was signed by the CA with `tls-ca-certificate`.

 > TODO: verify if this CA cert/key only used for `CONNECT`?